 1.3.19 The use of calculators or other materials must be specifically authorised on examination papers.
 Students are bound by Schools’ own regulations on the use of calculators in examinations and it is the responsibility of students to familiarise themselves with these regulations.

-1.3.20 Any invigilator who has reason to suspect a student of dishonest behaviour such as described in Study Regulations 1.3.17-1.3.19 above shall follow the Procedures for Dealing with Academic Offences.
+1.3.20 Any invigilator who has reason to suspect a student of dishonest behaviour such as described in 1.3.17-1.3.19 above shall follow the Procedures for Dealing with Academic Offences.

-1.3.22 Senior invigilators may, in cases of illness and late arrival as described in Study Regulations 1.3.16 and 1.3.21, allow compensatory time not exceeding one hour.
+1.3.22 Senior invigilators may, in cases of illness and late arrival as described in 1.3.16 and 1.3.21 above, allow compensatory time not exceeding one hour.
 Senior invigilators shall report this immediately to the University Examinations Office so that invigilation arrangements may be appropriately amended.
-Immediately after the examination, the senior invigilator shall make a report in writing to the University Examinations Officer giving the times of arrival of the students, the explanations given by the student and the amount of compensatory time allowed in each case.
+Immediately after the examination, the senior invigilator shall make a report in writing to the University Examinations Office giving the times of arrival of the students, the explanations given by the student and the amount of compensatory time allowed in each case.
 The University Examinations Office shall forward this report to the examiners.

 Note: For the Conceptual Equivalents Scale see Appendix A.

 The following regulations 1.3.23–1.3.26 apply to students first enrolling on a postgraduate taught programme in 2008–09, and thereafter.
 For students who enrolled prior to 2008–09 the regulations current at the time of first enrolment apply.

 1.3.23 The pass marks for taught postgraduate University examinations are as follows: